-Once upon a time the authoring experience (AX) in Drupal left much to be desired.
+Once upon a time, the authoring experience (AX) in Drupal left much to be desired.
 Content editors using Drupal 6 or Drupal 7 glanced longingly across at WordPress editing screens wistfully hoping for some of that ease of use.
-The flexibility of Drupal from a content management standpoint was never in doubt, but we all just wished that when the edit screen looked so much better and behaved in a manner we were accustomed to when using other modern digital products and services.
+The flexibility of Drupal from a content management standpoint was never in doubt, but we all just wished the edit screen looked so much better and behaved in a manner we were accustomed to when using other modern digital products and services.
 Well, finally the wait is over!

 A leading national US healthcare company with headquarters in Boston, MA turned to Thinkbean for help with several of their web properties.
 They had multiple projects/sites, hosted and managed via an array of disparate technologies.
 They needed a standardized and scalable solution.

 AGI (American Graphics Institute), an international training organization, wisely chose Drupal to build out their new site.
 They wanted to provide current and future clients with a superior user experience.
 This included making the site responsive to provide a much better mobile experience and adding e-commerce capabilities.

 ISANNE unites, supports and promotes its diverse member schools in a changing world.
 The problem was, their website wasn’t reflective of their diverse and evolving organization.

 The DentaQuest Institute was looking for a team of Drupal specialists who could take their existing Drupal 7 site to the next level.
 Their site is a very custom web application which revolves around their clients' member groups.

 This library is invaluable to us at Thinkbean as it allows us to integrate into our internal Symfony based devops application which among other things, we use to monitor application status and health.